Pardes (legend): Etymology

-Account
+Versions

 The story is found in several places, with minor variations: the Tosefta, the Babylonian Talmud, and the Jerusalem Talmud.
 The earliest context, found in the Tosefta, is the restriction on transmitting mystical teaching concerning the divine Chariot except privately to particularly qualified disciples.

-The version in the Babylonian Talmud, which is the best-known, may be translated:
+The sugya in the Babylonian Talmud, at Hagigah 14b, is the best-known:

 Versions of the story also appear in the esoteric Hekhalot literature.

 Exposition

 Rashi says that ben Azzai died from looking at the Divine Presence.
 Ben Zoma's harm was in losing his sanity.
 Acher's "cutting down the plantings" in the orchard refers to becoming a heretic from the experience.
 Acher means "the other one", and is the Talmudic term for the tanna Elisha ben Abuyah (Yerushalmi identifies him as EbA on the following line; MSS Munich 6 of the Bavli and Hekhalot Zutarti read "Elisha ben Abuyah" in place of "Acher").
 Akiva, in contrast to the other three, became the leading Rabbinic figure of the era.

 Rashi explains that the four rabbis ascended to Heaven by utilizing the Divine Name, which might be understood as achieving a spiritual elevation through Jewish meditation practices.

 The Tosafot, medieval commentaries on the Talmud, say that the four sages "did not go up literally, but it appeared to them as if they went up."
 On the other hand, Rabbi Louis Ginzberg wrote that the journey to paradise "is to be taken literally and not allegorically".

 According to another interpretation, PaRDeS is an acronym for the four traditional methods of exegesis in Judaism.
 In this sense, they were the four to understand the whole Torah.